-Abu Bakr al-Baghdadi, the leader of the ISIS, has been killed following a nighttime raid by U.S. forces.
+Abu Bakr al-Baghdadi, the leader of the terror group ISIS, has been killed following a nighttime raid by U.S. forces.

 Assaulting U.S. forces and attack dogs chased Baghdadi into a dead end tunnel where the terrorist leader blew himself up, along with three of his young children.
 In a Sunday announcement of the raid, President Donald Trump called Baghdadi’s final acts cowardly and noted the terrorist leader died “whimpering and crying and screaming all the way.”